isomerpages/govtech-stp/_reciprocal-green-lane/00a-rgl-requirements-and-process.md

 SafeTravel Pass travellers to Singapore are required to download and use the TraceTogether app for the duration of their stay.
 If a traveller does not have a TraceTogether-compatible device, the host company or government agency shall provide one to the traveller.

+### **6. Departure from Singapore**

+Travellers are required to retain the TraceTogether app with the data for 14 consecutive days after leaving Singapore.
+A visitor must upload all data in the TraceTogether app upon request by the Singapore Ministry of Health should he/she test positive for COVID-19 while in Singapore or in the first 14 days after leaving Singapore.

 -----

 <sup>1</sup> The term “Sponsor” refers to the company or government agency making the application on behalf of the traveller.